theintern/intern-examples/angularjs-example/README.md

-angularjs-example
+angular-1x-example
 =============
 ## Setup

 1. This demo runs with local Selenium.
-   Install JRE or JDK for Selenium support.
+   You should install JRE or JDK and then SeleniumTunnel automatically installs Selenium using [selenium-standalone](https://www.npmjs.com/package/selenium-standalone).

 2. Install intern command line interface